noturnachs/REACT_FORUM/README.md

 - [DONE]Add profile page able to add bio, and change profile picture
 - [DONE]Include picture of user on post

-- [SEMI DONE]Add store/shop
-- [SEMI DONE]have profile section that will allow users to choose their categories and change their username and image

 ------------------------------------------------------------------------------------------------------------